skip to Main Content

 To prepare horseradish, peel the harvested roots like you would a carrot, then then place the “meat” in a food processor with a bit of vinegar and process.
 You’ll be adding it to everything from mashed potatoes to hearty gravies and herb-crusted tenderloin or salmon.

 Check out our events page here and see some of our favorite horseradish recipes on our February Food Garden Pinterest page, here.
-Get yours before they’re gone!
+Get yours before they’re gone with North Haven Gardens!

 Back To Top